ppanko/intro-to-hpc/README.md

     * [02_testJob-parallel.R](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/02_testJob-parallel.R) - an R script showing parallel execution.
 Can be submitted to Quanah via run_testJob.sh
     * [README](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md) - a walkthrough showing a workflow for running a job on Quanah.

-Two pages of learning materials are provided for your convenience and are often referenced by the [testJob walkthrough](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md):
+Two pages of learning materials are provided for your convenience.
+These are often referenced by the [testJob walkthrough](https://github.com/ppanko/intro-to-hpc/blob/master/testJob-basic/README.md):

 * [BASH cheatsheet](https://github.com/ppanko/intro-to-hpc/blob/master/BASH-cheatsheet.md) - the BASH language is used to communicate with Quanah and execute jobs.
 * [Glossory](https://github.com/ppanko/intro-to-hpc/blob/master/Glossary.md) - A list of definitions for common HPC-related terminology.